genicsblog/genicsblog.com/_pages/about.md

 permalink: /about
 ---

 Genics Blog is an [open source platform](https://github.com/genicsblog) for developers to share technical knowledge.
-You would generally find us posting high quality relevant content in the niche of software development or programming in general.
+You will generally find us posting high quality relevant content in the niche of software development or programming in general.

 We post two types of content: